 Previous Names: Forum Cinema, ABC

 Opened as the Forum Cinema on 16th May 1931 with Clifford Mollison in “Almost A Honeymoon”.
-It was designed by William R. Glen and Alfred Ernest Shennan for Associated British Cinemas(ABC) at a cost in excess of 200,000 pounds.
+It was designed by architects William Riddle Glen and Alfred Ernest Shennan for Associated British Cinemas(ABC) at a cost in excess of 200,000 pounds.

-A massive six-storey curved Portland stone facade remains a distinctive and highly prominent feature of Lime Street – one of Liverpools major thoroughfares.
+A massive six-storey curved Portland stone façade remains a distinctive and highly prominent feature of Lime Street - one of Liverpool’s major thoroughfares and across the street from Liverpool Lime Street Railway Station.
 The foyer was lined with Italian marble.

 The auditorium, in a semi-Atmospheric style, depicted Venetian scenes, contains an amazing proscenium treatment consisting of a vast curved canopy over the arch and the side boxes.
 Indirect light light was a feature, except for a huge ‘sunburst’ light fitting above the balcony.